Improved Massively Parallel Computation Algorithms for MIS, Matching, and Vertex Cover: Matching and Vertex Cover, Simple Approximations

 It remains to comment about the effect of new bad vertices on $\diff(v, t)$.
 Note that the expected number of new bad vertices affecting $\diff(v, t)$ is at most $|\NAideal(v, t - 1)| \sigma / \eps$.
 So, applying the same arguments as above, the weight of new bad vertices affects $\diff(v, t)$ by at most $\sigma_2$ w.h.p.

-\paragraph{Effect of random partitioning.} Finally, we upper-bound the effect of the random partitioning on the estimate $\ylocal_{v, t}$.
-Similarly to our arguments given earlier, we have that w.h.p.~the number of vertices of $\NAideal(v, t)$ that are local neighbors of $v$ deviates from $|\NAideal(v, t)| / \machines$ by at most $\eta$ defined as
+\paragraph{Effect of random partitioning -- \cref{eq:difflocal-sum-iterations}} Finally, we upper-bound the effect of the random partitioning in iteration $t$ on $\difflocal(v, t)$.
+Similarly to our arguments given in \cref{claim:first-iteration}, we have that w.h.p.~the number of vertices of $\NAideal(v, t)$ that are local neighbors of $v$ deviates from $|\NAideal(v, t)| / \machines$ by at most $\eta$ defined as

-The total weight of these vertices scaled by $\machines$ is at most $\eps w_{t - 1} \machines \eta \le \eps \machines^{-0.2}$.
+The total weight of these vertices scaled by $\machines$ is at most $\eps \cdot w_{t} \cdot \machines \cdot \eta \le \eps \machines^{-0.2}$.

 \paragraph{Final step} Putting altogether, if

 and

 then we have